The Danube is the second longest river in Europe.

 It follows a time of about 40 minutes while the boat forwards on the Danube and we can enjoy the views of the two sides of the river.

-Tabula Traiana was dedicated to the Roman emperor Trajan in 103 after Christ when the work to the Roman Road on the right side of the Danube ended between 33-34 after Christ.
+Tabula Traiana was dedicated to the Roman emperor Trajan in the year 103.
+It seems that between the years 33-34 the work to the Roman Road on the right side of the Danube ended.

 The roman road that was supposed to help conquer Dacia faster, was so narrow, that the carts could hardly pass in a single row.
 The biggest part of the roman road is nowadays sunken in the dam’s waters.